The results are in! And…damn.

 Follow-Up Discussion Events

-In September and October 2020 I ran five online events (details of which can be found here) in order to discuss the findings of this survey with the rest of the UK comics community and try to find ways to improve the situation.
+In September and October 2020 I ran five online events in order to discuss the findings of this survey with the rest of the UK comics community and try to find ways to improve the situation.
 The events were free and open to everyone and were all attended by between 90 and 120 participants.
 Each session kicked off with a panel discussion before being opened up to the audience, and they were each themed around one of the four key concerns raised in the report, namely: lack of money, lack of industry access, lack of audience, and lack of professionalism, with the first event being a Q&A about the survey itself.

 It was a lot of fun (and great to see so many familiar faces around the pandemic), but it also felt very productive: an assembling of the experiences, insights and ideas of a large section of the community.
 A lot of interesting points were made and issues debated, with many potential solutions considered and resources highlighted.